 Therefore, we can ask ourselves how one could differentiate between fluctuating and static field distributions.
 The answer is provided by the application of a magnetic field along the initial muon polarization, i.e. a so-called "longitudinal field" (LF, see Fig. 3.12).
-As presented on Fig. 4.32, we see that if the value of the external field is quite larger than the ones of the internal fields, the muon will see a resulting field which will possess a reduced angle with respect to the initial polarization direction (i.e. $\theta$ small).
+As presented on Fig. 4.32, we see that if the value of the external field is quite larger than the ones of the internal fields, the muon will see a resulting field which will possess a reduced angle with respect to the initial polarization direction (i.e. θ small).
 Recalling our main formula given by Eq.
 4.4, we see that the static part of $P_z(t)$ will increase.
-Also, for large external fields, the field distribution will be narrowly distributed around the value of the external field, meaning that the depolarization will be reduced.
+Also, for large external fields, the field distribution will be narrowly distributed around the value of the external field, meaning that the depolarization direction.
 We will have a "decoupling" of the muon spin with respect to the static internal fields.
-On the other side, the oscillating part will be reduced while still showing indication of a precession around the external field.

-For an external field (LF) which is about 10 times larger than the internal field characteristic width (either HWHM or standard deviation for Lorentzian or Gaussian distributions, respectively), the muon polarization will essentially be time independent.
+On the other side, the oscillating part will be reduced while still showing indication of a precession around the external field characteristic width (either HWHM or standard deviation for Lorentzian or Gaussian distributions, respectively), the muon polarization will essentially be time independent.
 This effect will not be present if large internal fields are fluctuating.
-Taking the example above, we see that a field of about $25 \times 10^{-4}$ T would be able to decouple the muon spin from the static internal fields, but this very same field would have basically no effect on the depolarization in the fluctuating case.
+Taking the example above, we see that a field of about 25×10^{-4} T would be able to decouple the muon spin from the static internal fields, but this very same field would have basically no effect on the depolarization in the fluctuating case.